-13.4 Notice of Owner Selection Link: 24 CFR 983.51(d)
+13.4 Notice of Owner Selection

 COPHD will notify the selected owner in writing of the owner's selection for the PBV program pursuant to HUD requirements.
 COPHD will notify in writing all owners that submitted proposals that were not selected and advise such owners of the name of the selected owner.